Instability of Turing patterns in reaction-diffusion-ODE systems: Abstract

 \section{Abstract}

-The aim of this paper is to contribute to understanding of the pattern formation phenomenon in reaction-diffusion equations coupled with ordinary differential equations.
-Such systems of equations arise, for example, from the modeling of interactions between proliferating cells and diffusing growth factors.
-We focus on stability of solutions to an initial-boundary value problem for a system consisting of a single reaction-diffusion equation coupled with an ordinary differential equation.
-We show that such systems exhibit diffusion-driven instabilities (Turing instability) under the condition of autocatalysis of non-diffusing component.
-Nevertheless, there exist no stable Turing patterns, {\it i.e.}~all continuous spatially heterogenous stationary solutions are unstable.
-In addition, we formulate instability conditions for discontinuous patterns for a class of nonlinearities.
+The aim of this paper is to contribute to the understanding of the pattern formation phenomenon in reaction-diffusion equations coupled with ordinary differential equations.
+Such systems of equations arise, for example, from modeling of interactions between cellular processes such as cell growth, differentiation or transformation and diffusing signaling factors.
+We focus on stability analysis of solutions of a prototype model consisting of a single reaction-diffusion equation coupled to an ordinary differential equation.
+We show that such systems are very different from classical reaction-diffusion models.
+They exhibit diffusion-driven instability (Turing instability) under a condition of autocatalysis of non-diffusing component.
+However, the same mechanism which destabilizes constant solutions of such models, destabilizes also all continuous spatially heterogeneous stationary solutions, and consequently, there exist no stable Turing patterns in such reaction-diffusion-ODE systems.
+We provide a rigorous result on the nonlinear instability, which involves the analysis of a continuous spectrum of a linear operator induced by the lack of diffusion in the destabilizing equation.
+These results are extended to discontinuous patterns for a class of nonlinearities.